Treating Cancer in Children: Managing Hair Loss

 Caring for the scalp

-Ask your child’s doctor if sunscreen should be used on scalp while outside.
+Ask your child’s healthcare provider if you should use sunscreen on your child's scalp while outside.

 Encourage your child to wear hats and scarves to stay warm or to protect the scalp from the sun.